ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

     [GCP VM Instances](https://console.cloud.google.com/compute/instances){ .md-button }

-2. `ssh`
+2. Click on `ssh` for the login node of the cluster.
+You may need to approve Google authentication before the session can connect.

 [blueprint]: ./blueprint.md/#e4s-pro-slurm-cluster-blueprint-example
 ### Deletion of the Cluster

 It is very important that when you are done using the cluster you must use ghcp to destroy it.
-If your instances were deleted by a different manner, see here.
+If your instances were deleted in a different manner, see here.
 To delete your cluster correctly do

 ```
 ./ghpc destroy e4s-23-11-cluster-slurm-rocky8
 ```
+At this point you will be prompted to review or accept the proposed changes.
+You may review them if you like, but you should press `a` for accept once satisfied and the deletion will proceed.